cbeier-studio/Xolmis/docs/en/sponsors.md

 [![Alianza del Pastizal logo](img/alianza-del-pastizal.png)](https://www.alianzadelpastizal.org.br/)

 A regional initiative dedicated to the conservation of grassland ecosystems in South America.
-Their sponsorship strengthens Xolmis as a software for managing biodiversity data and supports collaborative efforts among institutions, researchers, and conservation projects.
+In addition to sponsoring, Alianza del Pastizal also uses **Xolmis** in its activities, strengthening the system as software for managing biodiversity data and supporting collaborative efforts among institutions, researchers, and conservation projects.
 For more information: [Alianza del Pastizal Brasil](https://www.alianzadelpastizal.org.br/).